This information explains what you can eat while you’re following a 2-gram sodium diet.

 - The product contains 50% less sodium per serving compared to the regular version of it.

-- This doesn’t guarantee that the food is sodium-free.
+- This doesn’t guarantee that the food is salt or sodium free.

 Reading Nutrition Facts Labels

-On a nutrition label, the sodium content is always listed in milligrams for 1 serving.
+On a nutrition facts label, the sodium content is always listed in milligrams for 1 serving.
 If you eat or drink 2 servings, you’re getting double the amount of sodium.
-This means that you will have to multiply the amount of sodium per serving by 2.
+This means that you’ll have to multiply the amount of sodium per serving by 2.